 Several recent urban wet pond studies have investigated various aspects of short-circuiting, and how to reduce its effects on pond performance.
 The results of dye-tracing studies performed in a stormwater pond in Kingston Township, Ont., Canada, demonstrated an increase in retention times with a reduction in the velocity and volume of short-circuiting flow, and a decrease in wind-generated-flow patterns, due to the installation of retrofitted baffles (Matthews, et al. 1997).
 Shaw, et al. (1997) also concluded that regardless of the magnitude of inflow, the length to width ratio (3:2) of the urban-stormwater-detention pond studied in Kingston, and inflow momentum, promoted short-circuiting of the flow and limited settling efficiency.
-Dewey, et al. (2000) used a two-dimensional, vertically averaged hydrodynamic model to compute the circulation and sedimentation patterns in stormwater detention ponds or other water impoundment facilities.
-The Circulation and Water Quality Model (CWQM) identified areas in the pond where short-circuiting and dead zones occurred.
+Dewey, et al. (2000) used a two-dimensional, vertically averaged hydrodynamic model to compute the circulation and water Quality Model (CWQM) identified areas in the pond where short-circuiting and dead zones occurred.
 Sedimentation, based on first-order decay, also could be predicted.
 Field-testing verified that the predicted suspended solids concentration at the outlet and monitored outlet concentrations agreed.